Precision Castparts Corp.: Financials

 Listed on the New York Stock Exchange as PCP, the company was part of the S&P 400.
 In 2007, Precision was moved to the S&P 500 stock index.
 As seen in the table above, PCP's revenue increased by 52 percent in 2007, to $5.4 billion from $3.5 billion in 2006.
 Total debt increased by 29 percent, from $677 million in 2006 to $873 million in 2007.
 The increases in revenue and debt were due in part to a pair of acquisitions in February 2007: GSC Foundries, Inc. (GSC), formerly a competitor to PCP in producing aluminum and steel structural investment castings, and Cherry Aerospace LLC (Cherry), a manufacturer of aerospace blind rivets and blind bolts.

 Products

 The company manufactures a variety of parts for the aerospace industry including many jet engine components.
 PCC also makes medical prostheses and parts for other industrial applications such as in the oil industry, in the gas industry, and for use in power generating turbines for producing electricity.
 They are considered a leader in the manufacturing of both jet engine airfoils and gas turbines used for generating electricity.
 The company generates $1.5 million in revenue for each Boeing 787 Dreamliner built.
 Other products made from the various metals are fasteners, products for the paper industry, parts used in the defense industry, and parts for the automotive industry.
 PCC's main markets are the United States, Europe, and Asia.

-Investment cast

-The investment casting segment of Precision Castparts includes PCC Structurals and PCC Airfoils.
-It manufactures castings for aircraft engines, industrial gas turbine engines, airframes, medical implants, armament, unmanned aerial vehicles, and other industrial applications.
-They are the market leader in manufacturing large, complex, structural investment castings and the leading manufacturer of airfoil investment castings used in jet engines.
-The structural casting business manufactures the largest-diameter, nickel-based super-alloy, titanium and stainless steel investment castings in the world.

-Forged

-The Forged Products segment includes Wyman-Gordon, PCC Energy Group, Titanium Metals Corporation(Timet), and Special Metals Corporation and serves the aerospace and power generation markets.
-They produce engine components as well as airframe structural components for both military and commercial aircraft.
-They also produce mechanical and structural tubular products for use in energy markets.

-Airframe

-The Airframe Products segment includes PCC Fasteners and PCC Aerostructures.
-It is the leading developer and manufacturer of highly engineered fasteners, fastener systems, aerostructures and precision components primary used in critical aerospace applications.
-In addition to the aerospace and gas turbine markets, this segment serves the construction, automotive, heavy truck and general industrial markets.